 Panel 2: Citizens Needs in their Environment and with Authorities

 The panel will consider the needs of citizens in a smart community.
 Are their needs for safe, reliable and transparent services often forgotten?
 Taking into account citizens’ wide diversity, how can the interests of every member of communities, including younger and older persons, as well as persons with disabilities, be met?
 How can citizens’ interfaces with their local authority be improved?

 ETSI: The Standards People

 Panel 3: Smart City Standards Landscape

 The panel will take an overview of current standards issues relating to smart cities.
 There are still relatively few dedicated smart city standards; are these being used?
-Some enlightened cities are standards aware, but what of others?
+But far more standards on other topics are also relevant to smart cities – who knows about them?
+Some enlightened cities are standards aware, but what of others, who may not have the resources to follow?
 Is there a need for more collaboration between standards organisations?

 Panel 4: Discussion of the Report’s Recommendations, Including Audience Views

 The panel will take a view on the major issues and proposed recommendations included in the draft Report.